PierDeRogatis/.github/README.md

 * **Productivity:** Understanding your focus patterns and energy levels.
 * **Lifestyle:** Building sustainable habits for long-term health.

-I'm building the tools I wish I had when I started—tools that are open, accessible, and built on the philosophy that technology should empower us.
+I'm building the tools I wish I had when I started: tools that are open, accessible, and built on the philosophy that technology should empower us.

 ## Why Your Sponsorship Matters 🙏